 Life is the only dream you can live...

 Jamming out in Akaroa, New Zealand, February 2014.
 Photo by Joshua Dean West.

-I have been exploring wild places and producing stock images for twenty years.
+I have been exploring wild places and producing stock images for more than twenty years.
 Publications include the Associated Press, Alaska Magazine, United States Postal Service ("International Polar Year" commemorative stamp sheet), Anchorage Daily News, Minneapolis Star Tribune, Lake Country Journal Magazine, Alaska Dispatch News and Minnesota Conservation Volunteer Magazine.
 Currently, I reside at the Eagle River Nature Center in Chugach State Park, Alaska, and travel frequently.
-Recent ventures include Southeast Asia, India, New Zealand, and Australia.
+Recent ventures include Southeast Asia, India, New Zealand, Australia, and Cuba.
 In addition to creating images, I am a published author.
 I also lead photography groups, teach classes, and enjoy public speaking and sharing my travel adventures through photographic presentations.

 (Colin Tyler Bogucki)